SheffieldHealthEcon-Hack/.github/profile/README.md

 Are you interested in the potential of R programming to solve problems in health economics?
 Do you want to be a part of a community of individuals who share your passion?

-The University of Sheffield, in collaboration with R-HTA organization, is excited to host this event on 10th October 2023.
+The University of Sheffield, in collaboration with R-HTA organization, is excited to host this event on Xth October 2023.

 This FREE hackathon will involve hands-on group project work to solve some of the most pressing challenges in health economics.
 Financial support for travel and over-night accommodation is available for those who qualify.